 What are flex-fuel vehicles?

 Flex-fuel vehicles (FFVs) are made to run on gasoline, ethanol, or any combination of the two fuels, up to E85 (which actually contains between 51 percent and 83 percent ethanol).
 You can usually tell a flex-fuel vehicle by those words printed on a badge, attached to the rear of the vehicle or a yellow gas cap.
-There are about 17 million FFVs on the road in the U.S., including cars, light-duty trucks and SUVs.
+There are almost 20 million FFVs on the road in the U.S., including cars, light-duty trucks and SUVs.
 Many of those drivers aren’t even aware they can put ethanol blends, up to E85, in their tanks.
 Millions more vehicles could potentially be converted to run on ethanol blends through a simple tweak to their on-board computers, allowing the fuel systems to run efficiently on less energy-dense ethanol.

 How efficient is ethanol compared with gasoline?